 Prevent Screen Time Addiction with Daily Limits

-Set a general time limit for how much time is allowed on the device per day.
+With Qustodio, you can set a general time limit for how much time is allowed on the device per day.
 You can set different limits for each day of the week, allowing for more time on the weekend, for example.
 The daily time limit can be set in increments of 15 minutes.
-One thing that was very important to me, that I didn’t see in other parental control apps, such as Google’s Family Link, is that when the time limit was up on their phones, they could still make phone calls and access the contacts.
+One thing that was very important to me, that I didn’t see in other parental control apps is that when the time limit was up on their phones, they could still make phone calls and access their contacts.
 As a parent I found this very helpful, knowing they could call me or my wife even when the rest of the phone is locked.
 Of course, if we’re all at home and I want them off the phone, Qustodio does have the option to block the Dialer and Contacts.

 Set a Daily Usage Schedule

 This allows you to set specific times each day that the phones will remain locked.
 I found this to be more helpful than a general time limit, as I was able to make sure that the kids weren’t on their phone in bed or when they should be doing homework.
 My biggest concern with the restricted time features is that you can only allow or restrict times in hour-long chunks, beginning from the top of the hour.
 In other words, I can’t block the phone from 5:00 – 5:30 and then allow the kids to use it from 5:30 – 7:00.

 See What Your Kids are Doing on YouTube

 While the YouTube monitoring feature won’t block videos, it will show you search and viewing history for each child.
 One feature I really liked that I didn’t see on most other parental control apps is that Qustodio can monitor and block both the YouTube app and browser.
 This is great because, with other parental control apps I tested, my kids quickly figured out that they could just go to YouTube through the browser and watch for as long as they want.
 However your kids get on YouTube, Qustodio’s monitoring will show you their search and viewing history.